Updated: Dec. 8, 2024

 Research has shown that hypothyroidism has a major impact on cardiac health.
 Low levels of thyroid hormones can slow your heart rate, raise blood pressure, and raise cholesterol levels.

 Of particular interest is the impact that subclinical hypothyroidism (elevated TSH with normal thyroid hormone levels) has on the heart.
-A meta-analysis of studies concluded that there was an association between subclinical hypothyroidism and increased risk of coronary heart disease events and mortality in subjects with higher TSH levels, particularly a concentration of 10 mlU/L or greater.
+A 2023 review article discusses this relationship between subclinical hypothyroidism and cardiovascular risks.

 2. Infertility